emanmostafa0/ikea-task/README.md

      * useReducer is dispatching the action only for the reducer that is specified for this useReducer.
      * dispatch only the actions with objects, so dispatching async actions is not provided with useReducer.
      * using useContext with 1 store , makes unnecessary renders happens for some components that don't need to be rendered, because of unrelated states are changed in this store. so that I had to create multiple stores for unrelated states (dialog state, products state) , then the components subscribed to the specific store , so that the component will render only if the states in this store are changed. and if the other store changed ,this component will not be rendered.
-    (long story short: react hooks is not suitable for complicated application because of creating multiple stores make design more diffecult for debugging).
+    (long story short: react hooks is not suitable for complicated application because of creating multiple stores make design more difficult for debugging).

 ## Mocking Api in testing:
 * I have mocked the api functions in the unit test using ``` Jest.mock and jest.fn  ``` with the specific scenarios (success scenario and failed scenario)